Confidential Records Requests

-For students seeking documentation of mental health-related disabilities, we are happy to help.
-The Accessible Education Center is the office on campus responsible for ensuring accommodations related to documented disabilities.
+We are happy to help students seeking documentation of mental health related disabilities.
+The Accessible Education Center is the campus office responsible for coordinating accommodations related to documented disabilities.
 We recommend scheduling an appointment with them to discuss what types of documentation are required.
 In some instances, a letter from a therapist is needed to confirm a condition.
-As with other letters, a student must have participated, or be actively participating, in ongoing therapy at the Counseling Center in order for us to appropriately assess the situation and provide such a letter.
-If you have questions about this process, please don’t hesitate to ask!
-You can talk with your therapist or call (541) 346-3227 to speak with our staff about it.
+A student must have participated, or be actively participating, in on-going therapy at the Counseling Center in order for us to appropriately assess the situation and provide such a letter.
+Please don't hesitate to ask questions about this process.
+You can talk with your therapist or call 541-346-3227 to speak with our staff.

 Sometimes students come to the Counseling Center requesting a letter of support because they are not doing well in one or more classes.
 Typically they would like us to provide a letter for an instructor, department, or supervisor verifying they have personal problems which have interfered with their performance.
 We can only do this in certain situations.

-Indeed, personal problems do at times interfere with one’s ability to concentrate on academic work, and we hope to be supportive of students facing difficulties in whatever ways are appropriate.
+Personal problems do at times interfere with the ability to concentrate on academic work, and we hope to be supportive of students facing difficulties in whatever ways are appropriate.
 However, our therapists cannot confirm difficulties or issues about which they have no prior knowledge.
-If students have not participated in ongoing counseling at the Counseling Center, we can typically only provide a letter that verifies attendance.
+If students have not participated in therapy at the Counseling Center, we can typically only provide a letter that verifies attendance.
 Such a letter would include very basic information such as the number of sessions attended and a statement explaining that no recommendation can be offered regarding the student’s academic status or ability to perform.

 We strongly encourage students to seek assistance early, before personal problems interfere with their academic progress.
-Generally, it is easier to recover from difficulties before they worsen and turn into a crisis.
-Moreover, therapists are better able to write a supportive letter if a student has been participating in ongoing counseling.
+Therapists are better able to write supportive letters if students have been participating in therapy.
 Please talk with your therapist if you are experiencing personal difficulties that you believe are negatively affecting your academic performance.